Wellington's Disability Inclusion and Access Plan - Have Your Say

 - Strengthen Council’s understanding of community access needs through consultation and engagement

-Engagement so far has included targeted workshops with:
+Engagement included targeted workshops with:

 - People living with disability